Why Tailwind CSS Makes Every AI Site Look Identical in 2026

 Tailwind is not the problem

-This article is not a criticism of Tailwind.
-Tailwind is one of the best tools for building consistent UIs at speed.
-The problem is the narrow slice of Tailwind that AI tools actually use.
+None of this is a knock on Tailwind.
+It's one of the best tools for building consistent UIs at speed.
+The problem is the narrow slice of it that AI actually touches.

-The fix is not to stop using Tailwind.
-The fix is to use more of it: the non-blue color shades, the spacing variation, the multiple font variables, the semantic custom properties.
+The fix is not to drop Tailwind.
+The fix is to use more of it: the 50-through-950 shades you're skipping, spacing that changes between sections, a display font alongside the body font, semantic tokens the model can't route around.
 The full system is expressive.
-The AI-defaulted subset is not.
+The AI-defaulted subset — nine shades, one font, one radius — is not.

 SHIP CODE THAT LOOKS INTENTIONAL